tud-hri/joan/docs/index.md

 ## Table of content

 ### Setup JOAN and CARLA
-Thorough guide on setting up JOAN and CARLA:
+A thorough guide on setting up JOAN and CARLA:

 * __[Setting up CARLA on Windows](setup-carla-windows.md)__ - The most important steps from the CARLA documentation
 * __[Setting up JOAN](setup-joan.md)__ -- Install JOAN
-* __[Setup JOAN on a TUD computer](setup-on-tud-shared-hardware.md)__ - guide on how to install your project on TUD shared hardware (probably your first step)
+* __[Setup JOAN on a TUD computer](setup-on-tud-shared-hardware.md)__ - a guide on how to install your project on TUD shared hardware (probably your first step)
 * __[Example usage and testing](example-usage-and-testing.md)__ - example of JOAN usage and test whether everything works

 ### First steps